-The 3rd Meeting of the Lunar Scientific Working Group Was Held
+3rd Meeting of the Moon Scientific Working Group was Held

 Share this News

-The opening speeches were delivered by METU Rector Prof. Dr. Ahmet Yozgatlıgil, TÜBİTAK UZAY Institute Director Mehmet Nefes, TÜBİTAK UZAY Lunar Research Program Leader Dr. Burak Yağlıoğlu, and Turkish Space Agency representative Ali Baygeldi.
-The event brought together scientists, engineers, and industry representatives, facilitating comprehensive discussions on potential cooperation opportunities with national and international stakeholders and the future roadmap of the program.
+The opening speeches of the meeting were delivered by METU Rector Prof. Dr. Ahmet Yozgatlıgil, TÜBİTAK UZAY Institute Director Mehmet Nefes, TÜBİTAK UZAY Lunar Research Program Leader Dr. Burak Yağlıoğlu and Turkish Space Agency representative Ali Baygeldi.
+During the meeting, which was attended by scientists, engineers and industry representatives, opportunities for cooperation with national and international stakeholders and the roadmap for the future were discussed comprehensively.

-Speaking at the meeting, TÜBİTAK UZAY Institute Director Mehmet Nefes stated: "We have gathered in a larger and more focused manner compared to previous meetings.
-Our goal is to achieve even stronger outcomes in the upcoming period.
-Our aim is not only to showcase Türkiye’s technological capabilities but also to contribute to the collective knowledge of humanity through international cooperation."
+In his speech at the meeting, TUBITAK UZAY Institute Director Mehmet Nefes said: "We came together in a more crowded and focused manner compared to previous meetings.
+We aim to produce stronger results in the coming period.
+Our aim is not only to showcase Turkey's technological capabilities, but also to contribute to the knowledge accumulation of all humanity through international cooperation."

-These steps taken within the scope of Türkiye’s Lunar Program highlight the country’s determined progress in space exploration.
-It was emphasized that Lunar Scientific Working Group meetings will play a crucial role in shaping the program’s future roadmap.
-At the conclusion of the meeting, stakeholders exchanged views on the activities to be carried out until the next meeting and reached agreements on areas of collaboration.
+While these steps taken within the scope of Turkey's Lunar Program reveal the country's determined progress in the field of space, it was emphasized that the Lunar Scientific Working Group meetings will play a critical role in determining the future roadmap.
+At the end of the meeting, stakeholders exchanged views on the activities to be carried out until the next meeting and agreed on areas of cooperation.

 For questions and suggestionsContact Us